Do you want to improve your networking, time management and organisational skills, whilst also having fun at the same time?

 The outgoing team have discovered these benefits of being part of an academic committee:

-Aliye, social media officer 2020/21 and president 2021/22: “Having worked on a lot of these projects, I can confidently say that my organisational and communicative skills have developed a lot!
+Aliye, Media Officer 2020/21 and President 2021/22: “Having worked on a lot of these projects, I can confidently say that my organisational and communicative skills have developed a lot!
 Before the society, I did not know much about the speakers and topics, but I was introduced to another world of economics that I am truly grateful for.
 Everyone should take this opportunity to broaden their perspective and grow as a young adult.”

 “Not only will this be a great experience, but it will also look amazing on your resume especially if you have not yet had any work experience”.